“The goal is to do business with people who believe what you believe.”Simon Sinek

-The next decade will perhaps be the most disruptive of our lives.
-Artificial Intelligence will be able to think thousands of times faster than the human brain.
+This decade has already proven to be the most disruptive of our lives.
+Artificial Intelligence (AI) will be able to think thousands of times faster than the human brain.
 Blockchain will make the world more transparent than ever before.
 And big data will enable all of us to provide individualized, custom experiences at scale.

 But there is one other disruptor in the marketplace that I believe will have as much impact as any of those outlined above.